Skip to main content

 LEVEL

-Controls the output level of the click sound at the main audio output.
-At minimum the audio output can be fully silent.
+Controls the output level of the audio signal.
+At minimum, the audio output can be completely silent while timing signals continue to operate.

 SOUND